top of page

-Vincent Hron received a B.F.A. from Drake University in Des Moines, Iowa (1984), and an M.F.A. from the University of Michigan in Ann Arbor (1987).
+Born in Omaha, NE in 1961, Hron received a B.F.A. from Drake University in Des Moines, Iowa (1984), and an M.F.A. from the University of Michigan in Ann Arbor (1987).
 He then received a Graduate Scholarship to study for a year at the State Art Academy in Karlsruhe, Germany.
-Following a year abroad he moved to Omaha, NE and established a regular studio and exhibition practice.
-He was an adjunct faculty member at several area colleges and received numerous regional awards.
-In 1996 he accepted a position at Bloomsburg University.
-He is currently a full professor having exhibited nationally and having received numerous grants and awards.
+He then returned to Omaha and established a regular studio and exhibition practice.
+He was an adjunct faculty member at several area colleges and received numerous regional awards including three Individual Merit Fellowships from the Nebraska Arts Council.
+In 1996 he accepted a faculty position at Bloomsburg University (now Commonwealth University of Pennsylvania).
+He has exhibited his work nationally in commercial and not-for profit venues and has received numerous awards including three merit awards from the Pennsylvania Council on the Arts and a Pollock/Krasner Individual Fellowship.

 TROMPE-L’OEIL